 1. Upgrade your internet speed

 This is certainly the most obvious, but when was the last time you asked your providers about how fast their offerings are now?
-If it’s been a few years, they likely have new services (maybe even fiber) that could greatly increase your download speeds.
+If it's been a few years, they likely have new services (maybe even fiber optic -the fastest) that could greatly increase your download speeds.

 You need at least 15Mbps for 4K streaming, but really, you want a lot more than that.
 It's also possible there are new providers or services from other companies.
 When I moved into my house, the phone company had the best option, a pretty fast DSL line that was way better than the local cable provider.
 Now, said cable company has 6 times the speed at 60 percent of the price.
 I was able to save money and increase my internet speed quite dramatically.

 I was paying $60.00/month with a national provider for their "Internet 75" 75 mbps (million bita per second).
 However even when running their speed test I never saw more than 30mbps, and usually it was 20 to 25mbps (even though I was paying for 75!) .
 So step 1 is to check and see if you are qctually getting the speed you are paying for.
 I switched to another providers internet only package with 150mbps service for $59/mo and now get 130mbps even on my phone!
 This eliminated 99.9% of all buffering.
 Below is a screen shot of the speed test on my phone connected to the new Wifi service.
 This is representative of what the Fire stick in my Samsung Smart TV sees when streaming through the NUmedia app.

 2. Upgrade your router/hub

 The Wi-Fi router that you get for free from your Internet provider is likely terrible.
 Think about it.
 They give out hundreds of these every month and are not going to give you that better device if it's going to cost them more money.
 They'll give you the minimal viable product.